-FASB proposes updates to inventory disclosures has been added to your bookmarks.
+FASB proposes updates to inventory disclosures has been added to Bookmarks.

 FASB proposes updates to inventory disclosures